mkingsnorth/perspective_plotter_docs/docs/tools.rst

         :alt: Match BG Image

 .. warning::
-    This works by updating Blender's |output dimensions| to match the background image.
-All camera borders share these dimensions.
+    This works by updating Blender's |scene resolution| to match the background image.
+All camera borders share this resolution.
 Changing one camera border changes every other camera border in the scene.

-The Add-On comes with a button that allows you to automatically set the |output dimensions| to a camera's background image or video.
+The Add-On comes with a button that allows you to automatically set the |scene resolution| to a camera's background image or video.

-.. |output dimensions| raw:: html
+.. |scene resolution| raw:: html

-   <a href="https://docs.blender.org/manual/en/2.80/render/output/settings.html#dimensions-panel">output dimensions</a>
+   <a href="https://docs.blender.org/manual/en/2.80/render/output/settings.html#dimensions-panel">scene resolution</a>

 .. image:: images/match_bg_btn.jpg
     :alt: Open BG Image